 Lectures will occur on Wednesdays and the lecture topic is listed in the class schedule section below.
-Lectures will be held in-person and students are encouraged to attend to facilitate discussion and ask questions.
+Lectures will be held in person and students are encouraged to attend to facilitate discussion and ask questions.
 Lecture recordings will be posted to D2L.
-Synchronous lectures will be recorded (slide presentation and audio feed).
-If you would like to ask a question during a zoom lecture, but are uncomfortable with your voice being recorded, please ask your question in the chat.
-I can then read the question to the class and answer it.